Getting ready to mail out contribution statements to your donors?

-Though they might feel like just another administrative task that fills your calendar, these documents offer another opportunity to bless your flock.
+Though they might feel like just another administrative task that fills your calendar, giving statements offer another opportunity to bless your flock.

-Below are a few basic items donors like to see on a contribution statement and how this document can be another way to point to what God is doing through your ministry.
+Below are 6 basic items donors like to see on a contribution statement and how this document can be another way to point to what God is doing through your ministry...

-Your donors have a mountain of paperwork to keep track of for their financials.
-Make it easy for them to know at a glance what they are looking at when they reach for your document.
+Your donors have a mountain of paperwork to maintain for their financials.
+Make it easy for them to know at a glance what they are looking at when they reach for their giving statement from your church.

 This is where you can turn this document from a simple financial statement into a declaration of gratitude.
 Thank the donor for their contribution while pointing to God's continued faithfulness.
 You can include a comment on how their donation sets your ministry up for important future work.